As long as I'm here, it doesn't matter where here is.

 Democrats all in favor of it.

-Barack Obama, because he's got a problem with corporations, because they've got a problem with the Catholic Church, because he's got a problem with statists, just decided, you know, screw you.
+Barack Obama, because he's got a problem with corporations, because he's got a problem with the Catholic Church, because he's got a problem with statists, just decided, you know, screw you.

 I'm going to mandate that these people got to do what they don't want to do.